mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 allowing a more suitable treatment of Internet real-time flows.
 However, a couple of preconditions need to be satisfied before we can move on from the status quo.
-First, the real-time flows must be efficiently identified so that they can be quickly assigned to the "right queue."
+First, the real-time flows must be efficiently identified so that they can be quickly assigned to the "right" EPS bearer.
 This is especially important with the rising popularity of encrypted and multiplexed transports, which has the potential of increasing the cost/accuracy ratio of DPI-based classification over the acceptable threshold.
 Second, the signal must be such